 The Bank makes loans for commercial, financial and agricultural purposes, as well as for real estate mortgages, real estate acquisition, construction and development and consumer purposes.
 While there are certain risks unique to each type of lending, management believes that there is more risk associated with commercial, real estate acquisition, construction and development, agricultural and consumer lending than with residential real estate mortgage loans.
 To help manage these risks, the Bank has established underwriting standards used in evaluating each extension of credit on an individual basis, which are substantially similar for each type of loan.
 These standards include a review of the economic conditions affecting the borrower's financial strength and capacity to repay the debt, the underlying collateral and the borrower's past credit performance.
 We apply these standards at the time a loan is made and monitor them periodically throughout the life of the loan.
-See "Lending Practices" for a discussion of regulatory guidance on commercial real estate lending.
+A more detailed discussion of lending practices and regulatory guidance on commercial real estate lending is contained in the Company's 2015 Annual Report on Form 10-K.